Siegfried Balke: Education and professional life

 Balke was born in Bochum.
 He obtained his master's degree in chemistry in 1924, and a doctorate in chemistry in 1925.
 During the Nazi period, Balke, a Protestant Christian, was classified as a "half-Jew", which prevented him from pursuing an academic career in Germany.

 From 1925 to 1952, he worked for various chemical companies, until he became director of Wacker Chemie in 1952.
 A 50% stake of Wacker Chamie was held by the chemical conglomerate IG Farben until 1945, and then by Hoechst AG.
 After 1945, Balke was one of the few executives of the German chemical industry not stained by Nazi collaboration, which led to his chairmanship of the Association of the Bavarian Chemical Industry.
-He was honorary professor for chemical processing at the Ludwig-Maximilians-University in Munich since 1956.
+He was an honorary professor for chemical processing at LMU Munich since 1956.

 After his resignation as Minister for Nuclear Energy, he was president of the Confederation of German Employers' Associations (BDA) from 1964 to 1969 and chairman of the Technical Monitoring Association (TÜV).

 Balke was co-publisher of "Ullmann's Encyclopedia of Technical Chemistry" as well as the periodicals "Chemical Industry" and "Nuclear Economy" (all in German).

-Party

-From 1954, Balke was a member of the CSU.

-Member of Parliament
+Political career

-From 1957 to 1969, Balke was a member of the German parliament (Bundestag).
+From 1954, Balke was a member of the CSU, and from 1957 to 1969, Balke was a member of the German parliament (Bundestag).

 In the federal elections of 1957 and 1961, Balke was elected to the German parliament as a direct representative of the Munich-North district, and in 1965 through the state list of Bavaria.